Rel1cx/eslint-react/packages/eslint-plugin-react/src/rules/no-constructed-context-value.md

 ## What it does

-Prevents non-stable values (i.e. object identities) from being used as a value for Context.Provider.
+Prevents non-stable values (i.e. object identities) from being used as a value for `Context.Provider`.

 ## Why is this bad?